Dorole/Python-100-Days-Of-Code/Day 23_Turtle Crossing/README.md

 Complete three levels to clear the game.

 Download the project and run _TurtleCrossing_ to try it out.<br>
 To restart, exit the window and run the .exe file again.
-If you exit before either a game-over or a game-cleared flag occurs, an error window will pop up - ignore and close it.
+Exit by pressing the Escape key or the close button.